nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### A.1&ensp;Product scope

-**Target user profile**: People that cook daily, who need a way to manage recipes and their fridge contents.
+**Target user profile**: People that cook daily, especially students living on campus who need a way to manage recipes and their fridge contents.

 **Value proposition**: Manages recipes and fridge inventory/expiry, and automatically suggests recipes to cook.